Anik2812/Code-Alchemist/README.md

 - 🧾 **Automatic Docstring Generation** – Generates Pythonic and PEP-257-compliant docstrings.
 - 🗂️ **Intelligent File Management** – Move, rename, or backup files easily with CLI options.
 - 🧪 **Demo Mode** – Try it out in a safe, non-destructive way to preview changes.
-- 🛠️ **Offline & Portable** – No external dependencies outside of Python and a few standard libraries.

 ---